Traffic Safety Committee

 2. Park & Walk west, with new suggested parking zones

-3. New School Street on 19th alongside buses (NO thru traffic)
+3. School Street on 19th alongside buses (NO thru traffic)

 4. No Parking on the west side of 18th, per “Load Only” signs